-(1) Since regional and local mutuals are mutual insurance companies, companies without share capital, there is no capital relationship between them. local mutuals are members of a regional mutual from which they get reinsurance.
+- (1) Since regional and local mutuals are mutual insurance companies, companies without share capital, there is no capital relationship between them. local mutuals are members of a regional mutual from which they get reinsurance. - or a regional mutual from which they get reinsurance.
 (2) 90.96%-owned by Groupama Holding and 8.99% by Groupama Holding 2 as at 31 December 2015.